thehottgame/TheHoTTGame/1FundamentalGroup/Quest0Part3.md

   it should be asking for a path from `true` to `false`.

-To give this path we need to visualise 'lifting' `Refl`, `loop` and the homotopy `h : refl ≡ loop` along the Boolean-bundle `doubleCover`.
+To give this path we need to visualise 'lifting' `Refl`, `loop` and the homotopy `h : Refl ≡ loop` along the Boolean-bundle `doubleCover`.
 When we 'lift' `Refl` - starting at the point `true : doubleCover base` - it will still be a constant path at `true`,